 Homework is an integral part of our study programme and its purpose is to deepen understanding, encourage independent learning and enable the teachers to accurately assess each pupil’s understanding of mathematics.

-Homework for all years will include, as a minimum, a Hegarty Maths task set each week that encourages recall of prior knowledge and develops thinking around this knowledge.
-Hegarty Maths is an excellent online resource that provides video tutorials on over 900 topics and skills and follow up questions to check understanding.
-Pupils will be expected to make notes and show their written working in their Hegarty Homework book as well as submitting their answers online.
+Homework for all years will include, as a minimum, a Sparx Maths task set each week that encourages recall of prior knowledge and develops thinking around this knowledge.
+Sparx Maths is an excellent online resource that provides video tutorials on over 900 topics and skills and follow up questions to check understanding.
+Based on the first few weeks of completed questions, the online system adapts to the individual, so the level of challenge is matched to their ability.
+Pupils will be expected to make notes and show their written working in their Sparx Homework book as well as submitting their answers online.
 Additional paper based homework may also be set.

 Ultimately, we set homework to extend, develop and ensure learning is concreted into our knowledge – failing to do this will hinder a students’ progress so failure to complete homework would result in a sanction in line with the academy policy.